sheltermanager/asm3/doc/manual/wordkeys.rst

     Either the internal location if the animal is on shelter, a movement type/person for animals leaving the shelter or a deceased reason if the animal is no longer alive
 CoatType
     The animal's coat type
+AnimalFlags
+    A list of the flags assigned to an animal, separated by commas.
 AnimalComments
     The animal comments box
 AnimalCreatedBy